 - A $1,000 increase in average federal and state EITC benefits led to an increase of $2,400 in the pre-tax earnings of households with infants and toddlers, and poverty was reduced by 5 percentage points

 - State EITCs boosted mothers’ annual wages by 32%

 Boosts maternal labor force attachment

-- A 10% state EITC supplement increased employment among single mothers by 2.1 percentage points compared to single women with no children
+- A state EITC set at 10% of the federal credit increased employment among single mothers by 2.1 percentage points compared to single women with no children

 Visit the Clearinghouse for the comprehensive evidence review on State Earned Income Tax Credit.

 The prenatal period to age 3 is the most sensitive and rapid period of growth for the brain and body.
 State policy choices have a substantial impact on the wellbeing of infants, toddlers, and their parents, and on promoting equity among children.
 See the Prenatal-to-3 State Policy Roadmap for more information on the most effective policies and strategies states can implement to help children thrive from the start.